 Zagreb

 Zagreb is the capital of Croatia.
-It is the political, cultural and economic centre of Croatia.
+It is the political, cultural and economic center of Croatia.
 As Rebecca West said in 1937: ‘Zagreb makes from its featureless handsomeness something that pleases like a Schubert song, a delight that begins quietly and never definitely ends.
 It has the endearing characteristic noticeable in many French towns of remaining a small town when it is in fact quite large’

 How to get to Zagreb